-On June 25, 2013, the United States Accountability Agent, TRUSTe, became the first officially recognized Accountability Agent in the Asia-Pacific Economic Cooperation (APEC) Cross Border Privacy Rules (herein 'CBPR') System.
-Pursuant to Paragraph 20 of the Protocols of the Joint Oversight Panel (herein 'JOP Protocols'), APEC Member Economies had been given the opportunity to take into account the Joint Oversight Panel (herein 'JOP') Recommendation Report and Addendum to the Recommendation Report and the Member Economies ultimately granted TRUSTe's request for recognition.
+On June 25, 2013, the Asia-Pacific Economic Cooperation (APEC) recognized TRUSTe as the first United States Accountability Agent under the Cross Border Privacy Rules (herein 'CBPR') System.
+Pursuant to Paragraph 20 of the Protocols of the Joint Oversight Panel (herein 'JOP Protocols'), APEC Member Economies made this determination taking into account the Joint Oversight Panel (herein 'JOP') Recommendation Report and Addendum to the Recommendation Report.
+On August 9, 2018, APEC recognized TRUSTe as an Accountability Agent under the Privacy Recognition for Processors (PRP) System.